Research Applications for Striatech Products

 Electrophysiological methods such as pattern ERG (PERG) can detect early RGC dysfunction, but require electrode placement or contact with the anaesthetised animal and are not compatible with longitudinal, repeated, low-stress assessment of the same cohort.
 The optomotor reflex offers a fully non-invasive, anaesthesia-free, repeatable functional endpoint that can be sampled at any time point throughout a longitudinal study without terminal cost.

 Two recent studies illustrate this directly.
-In a comprehensively characterised glaucoma model, Mickevičius et al. (2025) correlated structural RGC loss with optomotor-measurable visual acuity decline over an extended time course, revealing a dissociation: optomotor dysfunction was detectable on a timeline that informs optimal intervention scheduling.
-In the sGC-deficiency genetic model, Bossardet et al. (2026) demonstrated that OptoDrum resolves the visual acuity timeline of progressive RGC degeneration, establishing functional milestones that complement structural histopathology.
+In a comprehensively characterised glaucoma model, Mickevičius et al. (2025, Exp Eye Res.) correlated structural RGC loss with optomotor-measurable visual acuity decline over an extended time course, revealing a dissociation: optomotor dysfunction was detectable on a timeline that informs optimal intervention scheduling.
+In the sGC-deficiency genetic model, Bossardet et al. (2026, Sci Rep.) demonstrated that OptoDrum resolves the visual acuity timeline of progressive RGC degeneration, establishing functional milestones that complement structural histopathology.

 How Striatech products help